Module: RubyTerraform

 .providers_schema(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform providers schema command which prints out a json representation of the schemas for all providers used in the current configuration.
+Invokes the terraform providers schema command which prints out a json

 .refresh(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform refresh command which updates the state file of your infrastructure with metadata that matches the physical resources they are tracking.
+Invokes the terraform refresh command which updates the state file of

 This will not modify your infrastructure, but it can modify your state file to update metadata.
 This metadata might cause new changes to occur when you generate a plan or call apply next.